Southern Illinois University Edwardsville Scholarships (2026–2027) | Automatic, Competitive & Hidden Gems

 Are there other selective scholarships for freshmen?
 Not at the university-wide level.
 Departmental and identity-based awards are listed in Hidden Gems.

 Should students still apply early?
 Yes.
-Priority admission deadlines (Nov 15) can affect access to both automatic and Honors-related awards.
+Priority admission deadlines (Dec 1 for automatic merit, Nov 15 for Honors & Meridian) can affect access to both automatic and Honors-related awards.

 💎 Hidden Gem Scholarships